lv-code/vagrant-hexo/README.md

 	cd vagrant-hexo
 	vagrant up

+This will give you:

+- a 64-bit Ubuntu 14.04 LTS server
+- running at `10.25.83.66`
+- with latest [nvm](https://github.com/creationix/nvm), [nodejs](http://nodejs.org/), git and hexo
+- local blogs directory mounted as `/blogs`
+- fully functional demo with light-theme and redirect example

 ## Configuration
-Customize your server by creating a `Vagrantfile.yml` file and changing the following settings:
+Create `Vagrantfile.yml` to override the following default settings:

 <table>
   <tr>